Saint Patrick's Day: Modern era

 One of the biggest celebrations outside the cities is in Downpatrick, County Down, where Saint Patrick is said to be buried.
 The shortest Saint Patrick's Day parade in the world formerly took place in Dripsey, County Cork.
 The parade lasted just 23.4 metres and traveled between the village's two pubs.
 The tradition began in 1999, but ended after five years when one of the pubs closed.
+The current shortest Saint Paddy's Day parade has been held in Little Compton, Rhode Island since 2022.
+The parade lasts only 89 feet.
+The title is disputed by Hot Springs, Arkansas which has hosted the shortest St. Patrick's Day parade since 2004, measuring at 98 feet.